stuarthayhurst/alphabetical-grid-extension/README.md

 ## Alphabetical App Grid GNOME Extension
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/stuartahayhurst)
   - Restore the alphabetical ordering of the app grid, removed in GNOME 3.38
-  - Supports GNOME 3.38+, earlier versions are untested, and unnecessary
+    - Supports GNOME 45+
   - Get the extension from [here](https://extensions.gnome.org/extension/4269/alphabetical-app-grid/)
   - This project is licensed under GPL 3.0
   - Any donations are greatly appreciated :)

+## Older versions:
+  - Support for older versions of GNOME can be found in branches
+  - Find the name of the branch thgat supports the target version, and install from there
+  - Alternatively, you can just use an older release or tag to install from

 ## Install the extension from releases:
   - Extract the zip to `~/.local/share/gnome-shell/extensions/AlphabeticalAppGrid@stuarthayhurst/`